DAS-RCN/RCN_DASformat/README.md

-#DISCONTINOUED!!!!
+# DISCONTINUED!!!!

 ** THIS PROJECT IS DISCONTINUED **
-For the gloabl DAS month, native interrogator format is encouraged!
+For the global DAS month of February 2023, native interrogator format is encouraged!
 More information about global DAS month 2023 can be found at https://www.norsar.no/in-focus/global-das-monitoring-month-february-2023

-A more comprehensive IRIS data format isunder development here: https://github.com/DAS-RCN/DAS_metadata
+A more comprehensive IRIS data format is under development here: https://github.com/DAS-RCN/DAS_metadata